inveniosoftware/docs-invenio-rdm/docs/operate/customize/jobs.md

 - Python development environment set up with InvenioRDM.
 - Understanding of Celery tasks and entry points.
 - Access to an InvenioRDM instance with administrator rights.
+- A **custom Celery scheduler beat** process configured and running, which is required for executing both scheduled and manual jobs.
+See [Job System Configuration](../ops/jobs/configure.md) for setup instructions.
 ---

 ## 1. Define Your Celery Task